 These voluntary Best Practices for UAS focus on data collected via a UAS, which includes both commercial and non-commercial UAS.
-However, there is one additional section applicable to Newsgatherers and news reporting organizations, considering that their activity is strongly protected by the First Amendment to the Constitution of the United States (Section V).
+The only section applicable to newsgatherers and news reporting organizations is Section V considering that their activity is strongly protected by the First Amendment to the Constitution of the United States.
 There is also an Appendix entitled, "Guidelines for Neighborly Drone Use" that is intended to be a quick and easy reference guide for recreational UAS operators.